pipluppers/CS202_Scheduler/README.md

-# xv6 Original ReadMe Below

-# Scheduling
+# xv6 Scheduling

 Thanks to Professor Nael Abu-Ghazaleh for overseeing this project!

 xv6 is an operating system provided by MIT and is great for practicing implementations of important operating system components.
+The original ReadMe is listed below.
 In this specific project, three separate system calls were added.

 ## Info